Cpt-Hazama/Valve-Lua-Tools/README.md

 A collection of lua based tools to help with creating Source related projects

+## VMT Generation Functions

+### Valve.SetupVMT(dir,saveDir,list)
+	Generates necessary data to create a VMT file
+		- dir = The directory of the textures
+		- saveDir = The name of the directory where it will save the VMTs in the data/ folder
+        - forceShader = Set the shader type manually, or set to false to automatically detect it
+        - tbValues = A table of values to set in the VMT file Example local tbl = {Translucent = true, NoDecal = true}
+        Valve.SetupVMT("models/cpthazama/mgr/khamsin","khamsin",false,tbl)

+### Valve.GenerateVMT(dir,saveDir,list)
+	Generates the VMT file in the form of a txt file (used internally, wouldn't recommend touching this)
+		- dir = The directory of the textures
+		- saveDir = The name of the directory where it will save the VMTs in the data/ folder
+        - list = The table of data to create the VMT file, an internal table really Example Valve.GenerateVMT("models/cpthazama/mgr/khamsin","khamsin",list)

 ## $Sequence/SMD Helper Functions

 ### Valve.GenerateSMDFile(fileName, tbl)